-Steel cables for repair station tools
+Steel cables keep your outdoor repair station tools safe

-Steel cables, ideally plastic coated is a simple solution to this.
-For additionally security a lockable door can be included to limit access out of hours.
+Steel cables, ideally plastic coated, is a simple solution to this.
+For added security, include a lockable door to limit access out of hours.

-A simple guide, QR code or link to youtube videos is a great help to cyclists looking to make simple repairs on the move.
+A simple guide, QR code or link to YouTube videos is a great help to cyclists looking to make simple repairs on the move.